ThatCakeID/os-thm-android/README.md

 ### Branches:
  - master: Current latest and stable version of os-thm-android.
- - dev: Current branch with newest features and bug patches and is developing.
+ - dev: Current canary branch with newest features, bug patches, and still in development state.